TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

   ```
   Understand this code (write a para explaining exactly what is happening!) and try to define a shorter (and more aesthetic) version using `unfoldr`.
 ]
-The answer is litrally doing what one would do on paper.
+The answer is literally doing what one would do on paper.
 Like describing it would be a disservice to the code.
 ```
 -- | list of primes using unfoldr sieve (x:xs) = Just (x, filter (\y -> y `mod` x /= 0) xs)